yah04dev/hospito/README.md

 # Hospito
-hospito is a web-based application that lets you administrate your hospital or clinique and why not a country common health administration system
+hospito is a web-based application that lets you administrate your hospital or clinique and why not a country common health  system
 ## Guide
 hospito is based on python so you need to have python installed and install Flask And sqlite3